psu-macadmins-conf/website/index.md

   actions:
     - label: "Register Now"
       url: /attendees/registration/
-    - label: "See the Schedule"
+    - label: "About"
-      url: /sessions/
+      url: /about/
-excerpt: >
+excerpt: |
-  The premier East Coast conference for anyone who manages and deploys Apple devices at scale.
+  The premier conference for Apple IT professionals, July 15–18, Penn Stater.
 ---

 ## 📍 July 15–18, 2025 • Penn Stater Hotel and Conference Center